OpenSecuritySummit/oss-website/content/sessions/2023/mini-summits/Feb/_index.md

 organizers   :
 ---

-Here are the sessions that were scheduled during the virtual event to be hosted in January 2023
+Here are the sessions that were scheduled during the virtual event to be hosted in February 2023

 Check the sessions pages for the slides and videos